radiantlogic-v8/documentation-new/documentation/installation/self-managed.md

    - `fid.license`: Set your Identity Data Management license key.
    - `persistence.enabled`: Indicates whether data persistence is enabled.
 Set to `true` or `false`.
    - `persistence.storageClass`: Defines the storage class for provisioning persistent volumes.
    - `persistence.size`: Specifies the size of the persistent volume for Identity Data Management.
+Ensure that you monitor usage over time and change the value as needed.
    - `dependencies.zookeeper.enabled`: Specifies if Zookeeper should be deployed as a dependency.
 Always set to `true`.
    - `zookeeper.persistence.enabled`: Indicates if data persistence is enabled for Zookeeper.
    - `resources`: Indicates the compute resources allocated to the Identity Data Management FID containers.
 FID is deployed as a StatefulSet, which has implications for resource management.
 Changing resources requires careful planning as it affects all pods.
 Monitor your usage and change the values if needed over time.